Pagodane: Synthesis and structure

 The compound was first synthesized by Horst Prinzbach and his associates in 1987, by a 14-step sequence starting from isodrin.
 In the process they also synthesized [2.2.1.1]pagodane C_{22}H_{24} and several derivatives.

 Prinzbach remarked that "the obvious need for [the short name 'pagodane'] can be readily understood in view of the von Baeyer/IUPAC and Chemical Abstracts nomenclature", undecacyclo[9.9.0.01,5.02,12.02,18.03,7.06,10.08,12.011,15.013,17.016,20]icosane.

 In carbon skeleton of pagodane, there can be distinguished many propellane-type fragments.

 The overall synthesis can be summarized as follows:

 The scheme depicted here may be shortened to 14 one-pot operations with 24% overall yield.
 Yet, this variation requires the use of tetrachlorothiophenedioxide instead of tetrachloro-dimethoxycyclopentadiene in two of the early steps.
 While fewer steps and higher yield look attractive at first sight, this approach had to be given up due to high cost and restricted availability of the dioxide.

 Derivatives

 Several derivatives are available, such as the diketone C_{20}H_{16}O_{2} (melting point about 322 °C).

-Both [1.1.1.1]pagodane and [2.2.1.1]pagodane form divalent cations in SbF_{5}/SO_{2}ClF.
+Both [1.1.1.1]pagodane and [2.2.1.1]pagodane form dications in SbF_{5}/SO_{2}ClF.
 In these cations the electron deficiency is spread over the central cyclobutane ring.
 These dications were the first examples to show the phenomenon of σ-bishomoaromaticity which was subsequently studied by the Prinzbach group to great length.

 Pagodane is an isomer of dodecahedrane and can be chemically converted to it.